Kapernikov/skaffold-helm-tutorial/REMOTE.md

 There are two options for working remotely:

 * Install all client tools locally and then copy the .kube/config from the remote host to your local filesystem.
 Then you can do kubernetes-related stuff locally.
 However, skaffold will need a docker instance running locally.
-So this option won't work with WSL version 1, and with WSL2 its tricky to set up.
+So this option won't work with WSL version 1, and with WSL2 its tricky to set up (see [here](README-WSL2.md)).

 * Work remotely complete using visual studio code.